DJsef81/Graphing-bikesharing-Data/README.md

 The purpose of the analysis is well defined.
 (5 pt)
 Results:

-There are at least seven visualizations for the NYC Citibike analysis (7 pt) There is a description of the results for each visualization (7 pt)
+There is a description of the results for each visualization (7 pt)
 Summary: